kmalakoff/background/README.md

 * getCombinations(arrays): used to get all the pair combinations of the arrays items that the range is referring to

 ## Background.Job
-A job class which requires a run_fn and can optionally be provided an init_fn and/or a destroy_fn.
+A job class which requires a functions.tick and can optionally be provided an functions.start and/or a functions.finish.

 # Tips